 Machine learning is a relatively old field and incorporates methods and algorithms that have been around for dozens of years, some of them since the 1960s.
-These classic algorithms include the Naïve Bayes Classifier and the Support Vector Machines, both of which are often used in data classification.
-In addition to classification, there are also cluster analysis algorithms such as the K-Means and tree-based clustering.
+These classic algorithms include the Naïve Bayes classifier and support vector machines, both of which are often used in data classification.
+In addition to classification, there are also cluster analysis algorithms such as K-means and tree-based clustering.
 To reduce the dimensionality of data and gain more insight into its nature, machine learning uses methods such as principal component analysis and tSNE.

 The training component of a machine learning model means the model tries to optimize along a certain dimension.
 In other words, machine learning models try to minimize the error between their predictions and the actual ground truth values.

 For this we must define a so-called error function (also called a loss-function or an objective function) because the model has an objective.
 This objective could be to classify data into different categories (e.g. cat and dog pictures) or predict the expected price of a stock in the near future.
 When someone says they are working with a machine learning algorithm, you can get to the gist of its value by asking: what’s the objective function?